Find this room on Floor 3 in St Pancras.

 - Guide you to the most appropriate material for your research

-- Advise you on how to access and use our printed and electronic collections most effectively
+- Advise you on how to access and use our printed and electronic collection and resources most effectively

-- Help you to use our catalogues and answer your bibliographic enquiries
+- Help you to use our catalogues and answer your bibliographic questions

 - Suggest other libraries, archives and institutions that you might find useful in your research, or guide you to relevant websites and free online resources

-- Provide a range of free discovery and 1-2-1 sessions to help you find your way around the collections and to make the best use of them.
+- Provide a range of free Reader sessions and 1-2-1 consultations to help you find your way around the collection.